lmiller1990/vue-testing-handbook/src/setting-up-for-tdd.md

 })
 ```

-There are differnet syntaxes used for TDD, we will use the commonly seen `describe` and `it` syntax that comes with Jest. `describe` generally outlines what the test is about, in this case `Greeting.vue`. `it` represents a single piece of responsility that the subject of the test should fulfil.
+There are different syntaxes used for TDD, we will use the commonly seen `describe` and `it` syntax that comes with Jest. `describe` generally outlines what the test is about, in this case `Greeting.vue`. `it` represents a single piece of responsibility that the subject of the test should fullfil.
 As we add more features to the component, we add more `it` blocks.

 Now we should render the component with `mount`.
 The standard practice it to assign the component to a variable called `wrapper`.
 We will also print the output, to make sure everything is running correctly: